 To be answered

-In the following sentences, choose the correct meaning of the highlighted idioms on happiness and sadness.
+Select the correct meaning of the highlighted idioms about knowing and understanding in the following sentences.

 All Idioms & Phrases Quizzes

 1. Tara 'knows' the system 'inside out'. (knows inside out)